China (1943 film): Reception

-Critical
+Critical reception

 Bosley Crowther in his film review for The New York Times, noted that Hollywood had churned out an unsatisfactory look at a topical subject, "... a small host of Chinese worthies play their countrymen in the accepted style.
 But the film scarcely does justice to their country — or to the title which it bears.
 By and large, it is Hollywood trumpery ..."

 The review in Variety was more charitable, noting, "Frank Butler generates authenticity in the dramatic evolvement of his screenplay [from a play by Archibald Forbes], while director John Farrow neatly blends the human and melodramatic elements of the yarn."

 The Los Angeles Times wrote that "the hostility expressed in some quarters towards China can probably be laid to the title as much as anything.
 Hollywood's penchant for the grandiose has a way of kicking back unexpectedly – and China, apparently, has got itself in the pan.
 Except in the narrow movie sense, it hardly justifies so sweeping a name.
 In the narrow movie sense the picture is, however, as good as most melodramas treating of some phase of the global war and – in certain moments of realism – rather better than that."

 Radley Metzger praised the film, saying John Farrow "brilliantly mastered" the technique of the tracking shot and that China "has the most fabulous shots I've ever seen."